70. 5 Myths sabotaging your job hunting and career.

 On the other hand, you may think you are too young for a promotion.
-But these days, information is so easily and freely available to everyone that if you are an up-and-coming rising star and want to excel and have ambition, you definitely have the tools at hand to learn to develop yourself.
-You can move faster than others, so go for it, if that’s your ambition!
+But these days, information is so readily and freely available to everyone that if you are an up-and-coming rising star and want to excel and have ambition, you have the tools at hand to learn to develop yourself.
+You can move faster than others, so go for it, if that's your ambition!

-- If you are younger and struggling to find your mojo, follow someone who is a few steps ahead of you.
+- If you are younger and struggling to find your mojo, follow someone a few steps ahead of you.
 Look up on LinkedIn somebody in your sector, industry, somebody you can get inspiration from who is maybe ten years ahead of you to understand how to move and do that career progression.
 The idea is not to romanticize the outcomes and not look at people 20 to 30 years ahead of you because it is harder for you to develop strategies and do a step-by-step path to reach that goal.
 But if you find people along the way between your preferred future and where you are now, you can start identifying what your next steps could be.

 - 03:00 - Myth 1 - the perfect resume and cover letter